 Be aware, priority housing is contingent upon a student’s participation in the College Ready program, and MSU Housing reserves the rights to reassign a student who does not attend or complete the program.
 For more information about MSU’s Housing and Residence Life see: http://www.housing.msstate.edu/.

 Student financial aid in the United States is funding that is intended to help students pay education-related expenses including tuition, fees, room and board, books, and supplies for education at a college, university, or private school.
 Financial Aid is available if you qualify.
-You must complete FASFA for 2015-2016 academic year since summer terms are considered part of the previous year.
+You must complete FASFA for the 2016-2017 academic year since summer terms are considered part of the previous year.
 A step-by- step process is located at http://www.sfa.msstate.edu/howto/ and FASFA application is located at http://www.fafsa.ed.gov/.

-If you have any questions or need help navigating the Financial Aid process, please contact a Financial Aid counselor at (662)325-2450 or contact College Ready’s Coordinator, Dr. Mary Celeste Reese at email@example.com or (662)325-8825.
+If you have any questions or need help navigating the Financial Aid process, please contact a Financial Aid counselor at (662) 325-2450.

 When can I move into my residence hall for the College Ready program?

 Do I have a choice of residence hall?

-No. All students participating in College Ready 2015 will be housed in one of Mississippi States Premium Residence Halls for the program.
-Oak Hall is MSU's newest residence hall, which opened in Fall 2012, was used for College Ready 2014.
+No. All students participating in College Ready 2017 will be housed in Oak Hall, which opened in Fall 2012.

 Can I stay in my College Ready residence hall for my freshman year?